HongW2019/OAP-spark2.4.3/README.md

 spark.sql.oap.parquet.data.cache.enable     true     #for parquet fileformat spark.sql.oap.orc.data.cache.enable         true     #for orc fileformat
 ```
 You can run Spark with the following example to try OAP cache function with DRAM.
 You should use Thrift server with the beeline script to run Spark.
+Using Spark ***ThriftServer*** can unleash the power of OAP, because ThriftServer can launch a Spark Application which can cache hot data for long time in the background, and it also can accept query requests from different clients at the same time.
 #### Using DRAM Cache on table `oap_test`
 In the Working with OAP Index, we have create a table `oap_test`, next we will try OAP Cache.